-The EHX Good Vibes has an additional switch, and this is to control the functionality of the expression pedal.
-You can set the your expression pedal to control either speed or intensity, making this the most performance-friendly of the uni-vibe pedals in the list.
-The EHX Good Vibes doesn’t always come with an expression pedal, though.
-You may need to purchase it separately.
+It has an additional switch to control the functionality of the expression pedal, which you can set to control either speed or intensity, making this the most performance-friendly of the products on our list.
+You’ll need to purchase the expression pedal separately though.

-The EHX Good Vibes will be less suited to those who want something super-simple to get started with, though it isn’t difficult to use by any means.
+It will suit more expressive performers who like complete control over various aspects of their sound on stage.
+It’s less suited to those who want something super-simple to get started with, though it isn’t difficult to use by any means.

 - There’s an expression pedal input which enables you to control either the intensity or speed with your foot.

 - There’s a flashing LED, so you can easily monitor the speed of the vibe.